Knee replacement surgery repairs damaged arthritic knee joints using an artificial knee joint, which helps to restore

 The knee dressing can be peeled off easily ten days after the surgery and, as the stitches are internal, they do not need to be removed.
 You will be given a cold compress or 'Cryocuff' along with instructions on how to cool your knee, which is important and aids recovery.
 You will see your consultant once again six weeks after your operation to review your progress.

-Knee replacement surgery is a major operation and recovery takes place over 6-12 weeks.
+Knee replacement surgery is a major operation and recovery takes place over 6 to 12 weeks.
 At six weeks, some patients will still be using a walking stick but most are walking well and independently at twelve weeks although you may not see the full benefit of surgery for up to a year.

 Knee replacement surgery is a very successful operation but there are some potential complications you should be aware of.
 These only affect less than 4% of patients.